 LOCATION: Cathy’s Corner, Mt Hollywood Dr, Los Angeles, CA 90027

 There’s surprisingly little information online about how to accurately reach Cathy’s Corner.
 Here we’ll attempt to detail that.
-First and foremost, the spot in completely inaccessible by vehicle.
-It is found along a fully paved road, but the road it gated off in all directions from motor vehicles.
+First and foremost, the spot is completely inaccessible by vehicle.
+It is found along a fully paved road, but the road is gated off in all directions from motor vehicles.
 Aside from park rangers, the road is primarily used by hikers and bicyclists.
-Many GPS systems will offer different routes to drive to Cathy’s Corner, but rest assured, you’ll only get so far before you’ll encounter signs or gates telling you to proceed no further by car.
+Many GPS systems will offer different routes to drive to Cathy’s Corner, but rest assured, you’ll only get so far before you’ll encounter signs or gates preventing you from proceeding any further by car.

 The easiest way to spot the trail head to reach Cathy’s Corner is to look for the tunnel when approaching Griffith Observatory.
 Most traffic to reach the Observatory passes through it.
 The tunnel was famously seen in Back To The Future Part 2, when Biff and Marty McFly (riding a hoverboard) fight over a sports almanac.
 The very first road on your right, once you pass through the tunnel, is where you will need to hike.
 It will either be gated off, or if the gates are open, a guard will be parked there, making sure no motorists attempt to drive up it.
 The road is freely accessible to pedestrians on foot or bike, however, and you’ll likely see a lot of both.
 You simply take that road for 2.2 miles to reach Cathy’s Corner.